cerndb/dist-keras/README.md

 Distributed Deep Learning with Apache Spark and Keras.

-**Attention**: since this is alpha software, I have hardcoded the loss in the workers.
-You can change this easily by modifing the compilation arguments.

 ## Introduction

 Distributed Keras is a distributed deep learning framework built on top of Apache Spark and Keras.
 We designed the framework in such a way that a developer could implement a new distributed optimizer with ease, thus enabling a person to focus on research.
 Several distributed methods are supported, such as, but not restricted to, the training of **ensemble models**, and **data parallel** models.